Zhoux26/Anue_Monthly_TWStock_MarketInfo/README.md

-# Exploring Monthly Revenue or other Information of Company with Anue
+# Exploring Monthly Revenue or other Information of The listed Company in Anue
 Web_crawler

 website: https://www.cnyes.com/